Chrisb003/Network-Testing-Tools/README.md

 ```

 ### <img src="https://cdn.simpleicons.org/apple/ffffff" width="20" alt="macOS" /> macOS Automated Setup
 The `MacOS-Installer.sh` script verifies macOS prerequisites (installing Python 3.14 natively if missing) and downloads the core project files securely to your home folder.
-It builds a native macOS `.app` shortcut in your Applications folder **and includes an option to configure passwordless execution so the dashboard launches without asking for your admin password every time.** even if you selected the 'Invisible Background Process' option, a black terminal window will briefly flash for a split-second when clicking the shortcut.
-This is perfectly normal—it is just the Windows Task Scheduler handing the process off to the invisible background environment!*
+It builds a native macOS `.app` shortcut in your Applications folder **and includes an option to configure passwordless execution so the dashboard launches without asking for your admin password every time.**

 Open the **Terminal** app and paste the following command:
 ```bash